KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Declaring An Environment Map

-The KHR_environment_map extension defines an array of environment cubemaps at the root of the glTF, each scene can reference one these cubemaps.
+The KHR_environment_map extension defines an array of environment cubemaps in the extensions root of the glTF, each scene can reference one these cubemaps.
+Each environment may reference one cubemap, consisting of 6 textures.
+Cubemaps are declared in the root `images` array and reference a KTX V2 file.
 Each environment definition consists a single cubemap that describes the incoming radiance to the scene, the l=2 spherical harmonics coefficients for irradiance, luminance factor and bounding box for localized cubemap.

 The cubemap is defined as an integer reference to one of the texture sources declared in the this extension.